wernerdegroot/async-redux-selector/README.md

 # TODO

 * Tests for `map` and `flatMap`
-* Make `CacheItem` a plain object instead of a class
 * Store `lastUpdated` as number instead of `Date`.
 * Make `AsyncResult` a plain object
 * Flatten `CacheDefinition.selector`
 * Unify `AWAITING_FIRST_RESULT` and `AWAITING_NEXT_RESULT`
 * Rename `cacheSelector` to `cacheItemsSelector` (on the input side).
-* Clean up imports